tenphi/array-model/README.md

 Array-Model [![Build Status](https://travis-ci.org/tenphi/array-model.png)](https://travis-ci.org/tenphi/array-model)
 ===

 Extension of native Array object to make it a collection model.
 But it still real Array.
-So you can you can just wrap any exist Array in your project.
+So you can just wrap any exist Array in your project.

 ## Installation